jenniferunguyen/jenniferunguyen.github.io/blog/lambdacalc.md

 Parentheses and spaces between letters are also very important to lambda calculus, because it defines the parse tree for the execution. `(\x. x) x y` returns `x` while `(\x. x) xy` returns `xy`.

+Let's work through an example of reducing lambda calculus.

 Useful links:

 [What is Lambda Calculus](https://www.jrebel.com/blog/what-is-lambda-calculus)